leftfield-geospatial/geedim/README.md

 Search, composite, and download [Google Earth Engine](https://earthengine.google.com/) imagery, without size limits.

 ## Description
 `geedim` provides a command line interface and API for searching, compositing and downloading satellite imagery from Google Earth Engine (EE).
-It optionally performs cloud/shadow masking, and cloud/shadow-free compositing on supported collections.
+It optionally performs cloud / shadow masking, and cloud / shadow-free compositing on supported collections.
 Images and composites can be downloaded, or exported to Google Drive.
 Images larger than the EE size limit are split and downloaded as separate tiles, then re-assembled into a single GeoTIFF.

 ### Supported imagery
-Any EE imagery can be searched, composited or downloaded by `geedim`.
+Any EE imagery can be searched, composited and downloaded by `geedim`.
 Cloud / shadow masking is supported for on the following collections:

 `geedim` name | EE name| Description
 ---------|-----------|------------